 You sell the equipment for $1,000.
 By selling the asset, you earn a capital gain.
 In your books, record a capital gain of $1,000.

 Need an easy way to keep track of your small business’s transactions?
-Patriot’s online accounting software uses a cash-in, cash-out system so you can complete your books in a few simple steps.
-We offer free, U.S.-based support.
+Patriot’s online accounting software lets you complete your books in a few simple steps.
+We offer free, USA-based support.
 Try it for free today.